 Ovarian cancer has a relative survival risk of 80% and is considered the most lethal gynecological cancer type (Cancer.org, 2014).
 One factor to be considered in ovarian cancer outcomes is the role of collagen, as collagen is a primary component in neoplasm fibrosis (Xu et al., 2019).
 Collagen can also affect neoplasm behavior through tyrosine kinase receptors, integrins, and also various signaling pathways.
 Collagen has been studied to some extent as to these various mechanisms with regards to function in ovarian tumors; however, further research is needed (Ricciardelli & Rodgers, 2006).

-Collagen is an extracellular matrix (ECM) that forms a barrier around organs and blood vessels (Dipiro et al., 2017, p.
+Collagen is an extracellular matrix protein (ECM) that forms a barrier around organs and blood vessels (Dipiro et al., 2017, p.
 917).
-Collagen is the most abundant type of ECM located in the ovaries (Cho et al., 2015).
-Multiple factors contribute to the growth of tumors including ECM remodeling, various growth factors, and other tissue inhibitors.
-Collagen is an essential component in homeostasis and ECM remodeling, such as ECM stiffness and elasticity, are implicated in ovarian tumorigenesis progression (Cho et al., 2015).
+Collagen is the most abundant type of ECM protein located in the ovaries (Cho et al., 2015).
+Multiple factors contribute to the growth of tumors including ECM remodeling, growth factors, and other tissue inhibitors.
+Collagen is an essential component of maintaining tissue homeostasis and ECM remodeling, such as ECM stiffness and elasticity, which are implicated in ovarian tumorigenesis (Cho et al., 2015).

-Collagen ECMs are also essential in regulating ovarian cell morphology through various mechanisms such as cell communication and cell shape (Woodruff & Shea, 2007).
-For example, in tumorigenesis, collagen is remodeled into thick fibrils (Cho et al., 2015).
-This structure of

-1

-fibrils is regulated by the COL12A1 gene, which is the collagen type XII alpha 1 chain in homo sapiens (NCBI – COL12A1, 2020).
-However, research also focuses on drug resistance mechanisms which can be due to functional abnormalities rather than structural like ECM (Holohan et al., 2013).
-For example, the COL4A3BP gene, also known as the ceramide transfer protein (CERT) gene produces a protein which is a regulator of ceramide transport and has been implicated in multidrug resistance in certain cancer treatments such as colorectal and breast cancer (Lee et al., 2011).
+Collagen is also essential in regulating ovarian cell morphology through various mechanisms including cellular communication and shape (Woodruff & Shea, 2007).
+For example, during tumorigenesis, collagen is remodeled into thick fibrils (Cho et al., 2015).
+This fibular structure is regulated by the COL12A1 gene, which is the collagen type XII alpha 1 chain in homo sapiens (NCBI – COL12A1, 2020).
+Research has also focused on drug resistance mechanisms, which have been linked to functional abnormalities rather than structural (Holohan et al., 2013).
+For example, the COL4A3BP gene, also known as the ceramide transfer protein (CERT) gene codes for a protein which is a regulator of ceramide transport and has been implicated in multidrug resistance in certain cancer treatments such as colorectal and breast cancer (Lee et al., 2011).

-Understanding ECM organization and cell morphology is essential in understanding and gaining insights of malignant neoplasms and their processes (Cho et al., 2015).
+Understanding ECM organization and cell morphology is essential in understanding and gaining insight in to the mechanisms of malignancy (Cho et al., 2015).
 Copy number variation (CNV) has been linked to complicated traits and behaviors in diseases and drug resistance (Gamazon & Stranger, 2015).
 CNV is defined as structural variation which alters the number of copies of certain DNA regions (Thapar & Cooper, 2013).
 This is important as it has been estimated that 4.8% to 9.7% of the human genome is comprised of CNVs (Zarrei et al., 2015).
 CNVs are also important as it provides raw genetic material for gene divergence and expansion which has contributed to the evolution of humans (Perry, 2008).
-However, while CNV contributes such a large portion to the human genetic profile, it has been shown that roughly 100 genes can be removed from the genome in a human without phenotypical consequences (Zarrei et al., 2015).
+While CNV contributes such a large portion to the human genetic profile, it has been shown that roughly 100 genes can be removed from the genome in a human without phenotypical consequences (Zarrei et al., 2015).
 These structural variations affect base pairs with a duplication or deletion and have been identified as a facilitator for genomic disease states (Sharp et al., 2005).
 Thus, it is important to understand CNVs and their effects on humans.

 There have been issues in the past regarding studying CNV.
 Next Generation sequencing (NGS) has replaced other methods as NGS has increased specificity in identifying CNVs and is also able to assess and identify pseudogene sequences (Kerkhof et al., 2017).
-However, NGS
+NGS

 2